petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/claritys-search-requirements.md

 ### Enabling a Self-service Platform

-Clarity understands the importance of both robust search functionality and efficient self-service options to ensure customers and business partners can find answers independently.
-As Clarity continues to expand their website, in addition to products and blog posts, they plan to add product documentation, manuals, troubleshooting guides, etc. Fortunately Liferay search can search across a wide variety of assets, including document files and PDFs.
-The data or information visitors are looking for is just a search click away.
+Clarity recognizes the need for robust search capabilities to enable effective self-service.
+As Clarity continues to develop their website, so does their content.
+With Liferay search, they can empower users to find information independently, whether products,  job listings, blog posts, legal documents, or white papers.

 ### Enable Searching Content Stored in Other Systems